leannebayliss3/HiveFivesChallenge/README.md

 ## Improvements and Next Steps
 * Separate API for user management
 * Implement SSL certificates and secret storage for database authentication
-    * Current solution requires username and password access
+* Implement a mongodb container solution to provide a local ephemeral environment for feature development
-* Create CI/CD pipeline to fully automate testing, building and deploying of the code
+* Create CI/CD pipeline to fully automate testing, building and deploying of artifacts
 * Containerise API allowing the service to be deployed easily to any hosting service
 * Change to Apollo Server from Express-GraphQL for production service:
   * Express-GraphQL was chosen for this task due to its easy setup